We're live on Product Hunt right now! Come support our launch

 Best practices for creating remarkable user-analytics

 If embedded analytics are on your new features roadmap, that’s great!
-Here are a few tips from Harry Marshall, Co-founder and COO at Embeddable, and Shruti Bhat, Chief Product Officer & SVP Marketing at Rockset.
+Here are a few tips from Harry Marshall, Co-founder and COO at Embeddable, and Shruti Bhat, Chief Product Officer & SVP of Marketing at Rockset.

 1. Understand the customer’s needs